georgetzavelas/puppy_finder/readme.md

 ## Puppy Finder

-A collection of python scripts that use Beautiful Soup to scrape some of the more common dog sites around Ottawa and when it finds a new dog, send you a SMS.
+A collection of python scripts to help you find a dog!
+It uses Beautiful Soup to scrape some of the more common dog sites around Ottawa and when it finds a new dog, send you a SMS.
+Inspired by the work of https://github.com/KaraDaviduik!

 ### Configuration
 Sign up for a Twilio developer account and use the money you get from the initial signup to buy a virtual phone number